jonlpersson/ed-latimore/site/_posts/2021-08-27-how-to-be-likeable.md

 categories:
   - life-lessons
 description: >-
-  I teach you how to be likeable from my personal experience.
   Being a likable person is the ultimate form of social currency in personal, romantic, and business relationships.
+Here's how to do it.
 image: /assets/images/posts/ed-speaking-spanish.jpg
 ---
-What’s the point in being likable if people will just hate you for it?&nbsp;
+What’s the point in being likable if people will just hate you for it?

 There’s a popular idea that you can’t make everyone happy.
 And in my experience, that’s mostly true.
-No matter what you learn about how to be likeable, it won't matter because some people just won't be a fan of yours.&nbsp;
+No matter what you learn about how to be likeable, it won't matter because some people just won't be a fan of yours.

 The longer you live, you’ll inevitably come across someone who, for whatever reason, just isn’t your biggest fan.
 That’s okay.